ry05/dataswissknife/README.md

 ## Caveat

-While DSK will help with some very basic operations, we do not make a claim that DSK can replace traditional ways of learning and using data science i.e by writing code.
+While DSK will help with some very basic operations, we do not make a claim that DSK can replace efficient ways of learning and using data science i.e by writing code.
 Therefore, if you are a data science aspirant, we strongly urge you to continue learning your concepts and use DSK as a tool to help you generate some quick results.

 ## Support
 DSK is a project that our team has worked on as a part of our final year project in our CSE undergraduate degree.
 Since we are making an attempt to deal with making data science more accessible and easy for everyone, we would strongly encourage the community's support in making DSK better and more user friendly with every future version.